Erik Winfree

 I was also interviewed by Genetic Engineering & Biotechnology News in October, 2009.

-Workshops and Conferences Organizer: 17th International Conference on DNA Computing and Molecular Programming, September 19 - 23, 2011.
+Co-organizer: 17th International Conference on DNA Computing and Molecular Programming, September 19 - 23, 2011.

 Co-organizer: CBCD workshop on Self-Replicating Chemical Systems, August 27 - 28, 2007.